gchq/sleeper/CONTRIBUTING.md

 ### Contributing code

 To get an overview of the project, read the [README](README.md).
-Read the [developer guide](docs/09-dev-guide.md) for help setting up a developer environment.
+Read the [developer guide](docs/09-dev-guide.md) for help setting up a development environment.

 You can contribute code for any issue by raising a pull request from your own fork of the repository.
 Raise an issue for your change if there isn't one already.